Basketball Drill - Take The Charge Defensive Drill

 (blue = offense, red = defense, yellow = coach or manager).

 Defensive player under the basket in helpside against the yellow coach.
-Blue line is offense.
 Place a floor mat under the basket to cushion the fall for the defender.
+If your rules use a restricted zone (charge arc), make sure the defender is outside the arc.

 Take the charge drill